uscool/Melody_Metrics_Hub/README.md

 ## Data Insights Chosen

-1. The longest songs
+1. Top Most Popular Songs
-2. The song release numbers every year
+2. Popular Genres
-3. Explicit ratings
+3. Number of Song Releases per Year
-4. Popular genres
+4. Explicit Ratings

 The use of slicers reveals the real use case of the insights-- to analyse artists, as well as yearly changes to tastes of people, such as length of popular songs over time (showing socially acceptable and tolerance of audiences towards the music).